hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 * `admin_enabled` - (Optional) Specifies whether the admin user is enabled.
 Defaults to `false`.

-* `storage_account` - (Required) A Storage Account block as documented below - which must be located in the same data center as the Container Registry.
+* `storage_account_id` - (Required for `Classic` Sku - Optional otherwise) The ID of a Storage Account which must be located in the same Azure Region as the Container Registry.

 * `sku` - (Optional) The SKU name of the the container registry.
 Possible values are `Classic` (which was previously `Basic`), `Basic`, `Standard` and `Premium`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

-`storage_account` supports the following:

-* `name` - (Required) The name of the storage account, which must be in the same physical location as the Container Registry.
-* `access_key` - (Required) The access key to the storage account.

 ## Attributes Reference